Diablo IV: Vessel of Hatred: Development

-Vessel of Hatred is being developed by Blizzard Team 3, the same group responsible for the base game.
+Vessel of Hatred was developed by Blizzard Team 3, the same group responsible for the base game.
 Development began shortly after the release of Diablo IV, with a focus on addressing player feedback and introducing substantial new content.
 Blizzard Entertainment previously stated that the company plans to release a new expansion for the game every year.
 A key goal for the development team was to create a new playable class that offered a distinct playstyle and fit seamlessly into the world of Sanctuary.
 The Spiritborn class was conceived as a result of this process, with abilities that complement the existing classes while providing fresh challenges and opportunities.

 The creation of the Nahantu region presented a new set of challenges for the development team.
 To achieve the desired atmosphere of a dense, overgrown jungle, the team utilized advanced environmental art techniques and procedural generation to create a visually stunning and immersive environment.
 The region's flora and fauna were carefully designed to reflect the corrupting influence of Hatred.
 Balancing the expansion's difficulty was another critical aspect of development.

 The team aimed to create challenging content that would appeal to both veteran players and those new to the series.
 To achieve this, they introduced a variety of difficulty levels for the new endgame dungeon and carefully tuned the power level of the new enemies and bosses.
 Throughout the development process, the team maintained close communication with the Diablo IV community.
 Player feedback was carefully considered when making design decisions, ensuring that the expansion would meet the expectations of the player base.